 Data for its own sake will essentially be irrelevant unless you know what information you need to glean from the data.
 For this reason, it is important to disentangle the difference between data and M&E. Before you delve into any conversations about data, you should already have established an M&E framework.
 This way, your data collected will be guided by the information you are seeking.

 4) M&E is not always synonymous to research.
-Whereas the differences between Monitoring and Evaluation is a fine line, the difference between Research and M&E is not so fine/not linear.
+Whereas the difference between Monitoring and Evaluation is a fine line, the difference between Research and M&E is not so fine/not linear.
 Depending on how both terms are defined/conceptualised, they could be viewed as completely dichotomous, or one, as a subset of the other.

 However, the key to understanding each concept dwells in understanding the purpose for each: Both M&E and research use similar methods for data collection, however, the intended uses of the data collected are different: as mentioned, M&E is concerned with generating specific assessments/judgments and actionable learning about programs, while research generates generalizable descriptive knowledge about how things are and seeks to explain why things are the way they are.

 The purpose of research is to observe and learn with the ultimate goal of generating new knowledge in an area of study/field.
 On the other hand, the purpose of M&E is to assess and judge, with the utmost aim of improving efficiency and effectiveness of programs.